 Why the GTL base?

-This technology allows the conversion of natural gas (methane) into a crystalline synthetic base oil, substantially free of impurities present in the crude oil and intended for premium synthetic lubricants.
-With this technology it is possible to design the molecules to be inserted in the engine oil, creating long chains of carbon molecules, the ideal starting point for the production of base oils - that is, the main components (75-90%) of finished engine oils - pure and clean.
+This technology allows natural gas (Methane) to be converted into a crystalline synthetic base oil, substantially free of the impurities present in the crude oil and intended for premium synthetic lubricants.
+With this technology it is possible to design the molecules to be inserted into the motor oil, creating long chains of carbon molecules, the ideal starting point for the production of base oils - that is, the main components (75-90%) of the finished - pure motor oils and clean.

 The benefits of GTL based lubricants: